fangpenlin/realpython-guest-blog-bugbuzz/README.md

 ![Sharable Bugbuzz link](https://cloud.githubusercontent.com/assets/201615/7804487/aade511e-0318-11e5-8b90-bdb610eacd92.png)

 By visiting the session URL with access key, your co-worker can see your debugging steps in real-time.
-He can also control the debugging session to help you.
+He/She can also control the debugging session to help you.

 ## Security concern

 As you can tell, since the debugging is provided as a service, the Bugbuzz client library uploads all source code and local variables needed to the server.
-Don't worry: The source code is encrypted before it's uploaded to the server, and you must have the access key to decrypt it.
+But don't worry, the source code is encrypted before it's uploaded to the server, and you must have the access key to decrypt it.
+Without access key, none of your source code and variable values are visible, even from the server's perspective.
 ## The future

 As a prototype, Bugbuzz can only do very basic things for now, yet it shows a very promising start.
 Feel free to let me know if you have any feedback.